The church stage lighting setup makes a statement about the overall ambiance and worship service experience.

 Stage or front wash provides an overall fill of light and color to your stage lighting.
 It is the front light of your entire production.
 They are essential as they can create that warm and cozy ambiance that many worshippers seek.

 Front lighting is used mainly for color and visibility.
-It also focuses on a person or set piece and provides most of the ‘key’ lighting when a video is being used.
+It also focuses on a person or set piece and provides most of the ‘key’ lighting when a video is used.
 This lighting works better if positioned at an angle between 30-45 degrees.

 Side lighting is used commonly for effect.
-It’s usually used with bolder colors to accent or emphasize movements and contrasting hues coming from opposite sides.
+It’s usually used with bolder colors to accent or emphasize movements and contrasting hues from opposite sides.

 Here is the part of programming where your discussion with the worship leader happens.
 You must know their vision for the worship service.
 It will help you figure out and help them with the lighting setup that matches their concept.
-You can start with some basic questions like “What lighting do you prefer for this week’s service?” or “Do you have a color preference on your songs?”
+You can start with basic questions like “What lighting do you prefer for this week’s service?” or “Do you have a color preference for your songs?”

-Programming Conventional Lights and LED’s
+Programming Conventional Lights and LEDs